BAM-hub/redditClone/README.md

 # redditClone

-### This is A big project that aims to clone most of reddit featuers.

-## what im working on
 <br />
+This is A Full stack project that aims to clone most of reddit featuers.

 # Database Design